danawoodman/react-fontawesome/readme.md

 Please use the `.editorconfig`, `.eslintrc` configurations in your editor to ensure proper formatting.

-Run the test suite with `npm test`, make sure tests are passing and that you write tests for new features.
+Run the test suite with `npm test` and linting with `npm run lint`.
+Make sure tests are passing and that you write tests for new features and document changes to the API with updates to the JSDocs.

 ## License